inaimathi/cl-notebook/README.md

 ### TODO (also, this section should eventually be moved to the github issue tracker)

-- BUG: When there's an error in a notebook we're loading, we do the "Notebook blah not found" thing.
-Instead, we should stop evaluating at that point and flag the offending cell.
-(Alternatively, we could also NOT load a notebook on open, but instead provide an `eval-notebook` function)
-- Expose hooks so that notebooks can make changes to the front-end CSS/javascript system
-	- Make sure they're auto-reloaded at the front-end on `define-(js/css)` calls
-    - Make sure the auto-update only loads a minimal amount of server-side code on each update call (that way we don't end up loading the entire giant CSS/JS addon system each time an edit happens; this might take some serious changes)
 - Triage the old bugs (do they still happen?
 If so; prioritize)
 - add a little tutorial to `_notebook` book (or maybe make separate config books)
 	- Config books is the right answer I think; we should have a `_welcome`, followed by a bunch of module books (including `charts`, and maybe `minibuffer` at least)